Council of Military Education Committees of the Universities of the United Kingdom

-The Council of Military Education Committees of the Universities of the United Kingdom (COMEC) represents the interests of Military Education Committees in negotiations with Defence and the Armed Forces over policy development in officer training, the University Service Units and the Reserve Forces.
-COMEC organizes an Annual Conference, publishes Occasional Papers and awards a Prize to the Officer Cadet who demonstrates outstanding achievement in leadership through military expertise, public service commitment and Service Unit activities.
+The Council of Military Education Committees of the Universities of the United Kingdom (COMEC) represents the interests of military education committees in negotiations with the Ministry of Defence and the armed morces over policy development in officer training, the University Service Units and the Reserve Forces.
+COMEC organizes an annual conference, publishes occasional papers and awards a Prize to the Officer Cadet who demonstrates outstanding achievement in leadership through military expertise, public service commitment and Service Unit activities.

 The COMEC Conspectus publicises to COMEC's strategic allies and others what COMEC does and for whom.